China's ZTE says 4G phones will be 40 percent of 2014 shipments

 ZTE, Huawei and Lenovo are still dependent on China for the vast majority of their smartphone sales.
 Huawei and ZTE are set to doubly-benefit from China's 4G rollout as they make money from building the networks as well as handsets.

-Chinese carriers will be forced to subsidise the handsets to make them appealing to potential subscribers.
+Chinese carriers will be forced to subsidize the handsets to make them appealing to potential subscribers.

 (Writing by Paul Carsten in BEIJING; Editing by Stephen Coates)